 What role does USGS play?

 The Science Analytics and Synthesis Program (SAS) of the U.S. Geological Survey (USGS) manages GBIF-US to facilitate access to species occurrence data.
-In addition to this national portal, USGS SAS also manages an Integrated Publishing Toolkit (IPT) instance to faciliate publication of data to GBIF.
 The Biodiversity Information Serving Our Nation (BISON) project provided the foundation for the current implementation of GBIF-US.

 What are species occurrence data?